mostafiz26/Bidirectional-LSTM-model-for-error-detection-and-suggestions/README.md

 # Bidirectional-LSTM-model-for-error-detection-and-suggestions

 We have used the Chainer framework and python 2 for this project.
 User should define the number of epoch (n_epoch = 30) in trainer.py code.
 The basic command for model training and error detection is given bellow.
+You can download data resources (source codes) from this repository using API [http://developers.u-aizu.ac.jp/index]

 For model Training